Know before you go! Height requirements, park policies, and safety regulations are strictly enforced for the safety and comfort of all of our guests.

-An Indiana Beach favorite.
-Enjoy an upscale menu that will satisfy any taste
+An Indiana Beach dining favorite.
+Enjoy a family dining menu that will satisfy any taste.

-Cooked to order gourment burgers.
-Also serving chicken strips and pork tenderloin.
+Cooked-to-order gourmet burgers.
+Also serving chicken tenders and pork tenderloin sandwiches.

 Seaside Ice Cream and Shakes

-Your boardwalk favorites featuring Cotton candy, churros, nachos, Sno-cones
+Your Boardwalk favorites featuring cotton candy, churros, nachos and sno-cones.

 Beach Side Snacks

-Coldest drinks on the boardwalk.
-Several flavors to design your own special taste.
+Coldest drinks on the Boardwalk.
+Several flavors available to design your own special taste.